jr-shrestha/Getting-and-cleaning-data/Readme.md

 - Replace activity codes with labels in dataset.
 - Rename the columns with tidy names.
 - Calculate the mean for each group of subject and activity.
-- Write tidy dataset and summary dataset to csv files.
+- Write tidy dataset and summary dataset to text files.